qedhtp/elliot/README.md

-1. A collect of scritp for Bug Hunter or Pentesting
+1. A collection of scripts for Bug Hunter or Pentesting
-2. Almost every/each vulnerablity type
+2. Almost every vulnerability type
 3. Bash or python

 I hope you like.